bitquery/graphql-docs/docs/Use Cases/tradingview.md

 #### Calculate token prices

-Add another useEffect hook to calculate the prices of the DEX tokens based on the WETH<>USDT price and the retrieved trading data:
+Add another useEffect hook to calculate the prices of the DEX tokens based on the WETH-USDT price and the retrieved trading data:

 ```js
 useEffect(() => {